“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

 Gene expression in eukaryotes:

 First, I am trying to explain the present topics for those who don’t know anything about it.
 Then we will discuss it technically.

 As we said some genes are expressed in all cells- the housekeeping genes.
 But majorities of genes are tissue-specific.
-Which means in some tissues or cells they expressed and in some remains dormant.
+This means in some tissues or cells they expressed and in some remain dormant.

 Why is it so?

-The melamine protects our skin from harmful radiations of the sun.
+Melamine protects our skin from the harmful radiation of the sun.
 Thus skin cells required a higher amount of melanin.
 But The same gene is not required in liver cells.
 Are you getting my point?